gensign/gensign.github.io/README.md

-# Summary of Experience
+## Summary of Experience

 ## About Me

-During college, I developed a keen interest in data analysis, particularly its applications in diverse fields.
-I'm passionate about using data to solve both professional and personal challenges, finding satisfaction in solving problems and informed decisions.
+During college, I developed a keen interest in data analysis, particularly its applications to diverse fields.
+I'm passionate about using data to solve both professional and personal challenges, finding satisfaction in solving problems and informing decisions.

 ## Contact Details and Links